 Applicants may invest at least €2 million in the purchase, creation or participation in businesses or companies based and operating in the Republic of Cyprus.
 These businesses or companies must have a tangible presence in Cyprus and employ at least five Cypriot citizens or European citizens.

 Applicants may invest at least €2 million in the financial assets of Cypriot companies or Cypriot organizations.
 This includes bonds, securities and debentures registered and issued in the Republic of Cyprus.
 Investors must maintain the purchased assets for a minimum period of three years.

 Applicants may invest in a combination of the above options.
 The combination of investments must total at least €2 million.

-The applicant and family must then Visit Cyprus to swear the oath of allegiance and issue the Cypriot passports and ID’s.
+The applicant and family must then Visit Cyprus to swear the oath of allegiance and receive their individual Cyprus passport and identification cards.
 (This is a new condition introduced under the revised criteria issued in September 2016).

 Antigua & Barbuda

 St. Kitts & Nevis